 People with stable heart failure can use beta-blockers.

 Those who have a heart condition or chest pain and a history of cocaine use should talk with their doctor before using beta-blockers.
-This is because there is some debate about whether or not it is safe to use them in these circumstances.
+This is because there is

 Some types of beta-blocker may be safe to use during pregnancy if a doctor advises it.
 The doctor can advise on which beta-blockers are suitable for an individual to use after considering their full medical history.